BlueByteSystemsInc/PDMShell/src/TASKSCRIPT.md

 >[!Note]
 > The PDMShell add-in is included with the premium version.
 You can download it from your Blue Byte Systems Inc [account](https://bluebyte.biz/account) or deploy it with [PDMDeploy](https://docs.bluebyte.biz/src/cdpdm.html).
+>
+> If the vault is in a restricted or air-gapped environment that only allows Microsoft-hosted links, use the add-in's `PDMShell Download Center...` menu command to open the Microsoft SharePoint folder that contains PDMShell `.cex` files.

 ## Add-in workflow